wadmes/agentic-context-engine/README.md

 - **🔧 Tool usage** → Discover which tools work best for which tasks
 - **🎯 Edge cases** → Remember rare scenarios and how to handle them

 **Key innovation:** All learning happens **in context** through incremental updates—no fine-tuning, no training data, and complete transparency into what your agent learned.
+This approach prevents "context collapse" by preserving valuable strategies rather than rewriting the entire playbook.

 ```mermaid
 ---